PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Running tests from the command line
 -----------------------------------

-The test suite may be performed locally on your computer by running
+The recommended method for running the test suite locally on your computer is running

 .. code-block:: shell